thisismyrobot/cheepbot/README.md

 ### Map builder

-POST of an image to http://[ip]:10001 will add that image to a map based on SIFT feature detection, returning a composite map image.
+POST of an image to http://[ip]:10001/map will add that image to a map based on SIFT feature detection, returning a composite map image.
+The "Robot-Step- Succeeded" header returned in the 302 response is the success flag of adding the new image to the map.
+The 302 response points to the GET on /map.

+GET to http://[ip]:10001/map will return the current map.
 The "Robot-Path" header returned is the ordered list of pixel locations on the map for each image that was uploaded allowing for path display.

+DELETE to http://[ip]:10001/map will reset the map to a fresh start.

 GET to http://[ip]:10001 will show a test page for exercising the builder with manually uploaded images.